chengpei-wu/chengpei-wu.github.io/_posts/2025-07-10-Flow Matching.md

 ### 3.1.
 ODE, flow, and vector field

-In order to thoroughly understand flow matching, let us start by understanding ordinary differential equations (ODEs).
+In order to understand flow matching thoroughly, let us start by understanding ordinary differential equations (ODEs).
 We can define a **trajectory** by a function $$X: [0,1] \to \mathbb{R}^d (t \to X_t)$$, which maps from time $$t \in [0,1]$$ to some location in $$\mathbb{R}^d$$.
 The trajectory is also a solution of the following **ODE**:

 $$